Cape Breton Island is rated the #1 Island to visit in continental North America by Travel & Leisure Magazine.

-The Cabot Trail is considered one of the world's most scenic destinations, with stunning ocean vistas, old-growth forests, rock scarred by glaciers, the mysterious highlands.
+The Cabot Trail is considered one of the world's most scenic destinations, with stunning ocean vistas, old-growth forests, prehistoric rock scarred by glaciers, and the mysterious Cape Breton Highlands.

 Lobster is a specialty in many restaurants along the Cabot Trail, as fresh local seafood can be found in all communities.
 Look for crab, oysters, mussels, clams, scallops, and mackerel, all raised or caught locally.
 In the case of clams and mackerel, you might even "find" your own!

 Our high-season festivals begin in May with the Cabot Trail Relay Run, and end in October with the Cabot Trail Writers Festival, the Celtic Colours International Festival, and the harvest-season Huckle Buckle Festival.
 In between, there are food, sporting, music, hiking and cultural festivals all around the Trail.

 In winter, enjoy snowmobiling on tended trails that link the Trail communities across the Highlands.
 Cross-country ski on groomed trails at the North Highlands Nordic Centre in Cape North or Ski Tuonela at Goose Cove, downhill ski at Ski Cape Smokey, or snowshoe on countless trails in every Cabot Trail community.
 Many of the communities along the Trail feature outdoor skating rinks, and you'll find good ice on still ponds and ocean inlets.
 Once the bays have frozen solid, there's even the chance of ice fishing.
 Everyone can find something to do during the Victoria County Winter ActiveFest in February and March, and you can finish out the spring with la Mi-Carême in Chéticamp.